nfargier/thermoflux-rtd/docs/index.rst

 * Python >= 3.11
 * Gurobi (https://support.gurobi.com/hc/en-us/articles/360044290292-How-do-I-install-Gurobi-for-Python-)

-For more details, see :ref:'installation`
+For more details, see :ref: `installation`

 How to use and examples
 ***********************